-Pupils will start the year by thinking about history and what historians do.
-They will also be learning some key investigative skills necessary to work out what has one on in the past.
-This will help them to explore how Britain is ruled and how it has evolved from a country where one king and his barons were in charge of everybody to the way we are governed today, democratically by an elected parliament but still with a queen as head of state.
-Pupils will complete their year's study by an investigation into who the British people are and the different cultures from which our population has developed over time.
+Life in Britain from the Mediaeval times to the end of the Victorian period: You will start the year thinking about history and what historians do and by learning some key investigative skills necessary to work out what has gone on in the past.
+This will help you to explore the past and how people were ruled and lived in Britain from the Mediaeval times to the end of the Victorian period.
+You will complete your year's study with an investigation into who the British people are and the different cultures from which we have been formed over time.